 Right click on User Catalog, select New> Folder, and name your new folder Materials.

 Note:If you have already created a folder in your Library Browser in which you want to store the Material, you can skip this step.

 Once your Materials folder is created in the User Catalog, right click on it and select New> Material.

 In the Material Name field at the top of the Define Material dialog box, enter a name for your material.

-A color bar appears under the Material Color heading.
+A Material color bar appears under the Colors heading.
 This bar is white by default.
 Click on the color bar to open the Select Color dialog.